szantog/panparks-wysiwyg/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

-* Go to Administer > Configuration and modules > Content authoring > Wysiwyg,
+* Go to Administration » Configuration » Content authoring » Wysiwyg,
   and follow the displayed installation instructions to download and install one of the supported editors.

 -- CONFIGURATION --

-* Go to Administer > Configuration and modules > Content authoring > Text
+* Go to Administration » Configuration » Content authoring » Text formats, and
-  formats and

   - either configure the Full HTML format, assign it to trusted roles, and disable "HTML filter", "Line break converter", and (optionally) "URL filter".